Juan Carlos I: Education

-Prince of Spain (1969–1975)
+Prince of Spain

 The dictatorial regime of Francisco Franco came to power during the Spanish Civil War, which pitted a government of democrats, anarchists, socialists, and communists, supported by the Soviet Union and international volunteers, against a rebellion of conservatives, monarchists, nationalists, and fascists, supported by both Hitler and Mussolini, with the rebels ultimately winning.
 Franco's authoritarian government remained dominant in Spain until the 1960s.
 With Franco's increasing age, left-wing protests increased, while at the same time, the far right factions demanded the return of a hardline absolute monarchy.
-At the time, the heir to the throne of Spain was Infante Juan, Count of Barcelona, the son of the late Alfonso XIII.
-However, General Franco viewed him with extreme suspicion, believing him to be a liberal who was opposed to his regime.
+At the time, the heir to the throne of Spain was Infante Juan, Count of Barcelona, the son of King Alfonso XIII.
+However, Franco viewed him with extreme suspicion, believing him to be a liberal who was opposed to his regime.

-Juan Carlos's first cousin Alfonso, Duke of Anjou and Cádiz was also briefly considered as a candidate.
-Alfonso was known to be an ardent Francoist and married Franco's granddaughter, Doña María del Carmen Martínez-Bordiú y Franco in 1972.
+Juan Carlos's first cousin Alfonso, Duke of Anjou and Cádiz, was also briefly considered as a candidate.
+Alfonso was known to be an ardent Francoist and married Franco's granddaughter, Doña María del Carmen Martínez-Bordiú y Franco, in 1972.

-Ultimately, Franco decided to skip a generation and name Juan de Borbón's son, Prince Juan Carlos, as his personal successor.
+Ultimately, Franco decided to skip a generation and name Infante Juan Carlos as his personal successor.
 Franco hoped the young prince could be groomed to take over the nation while still maintaining the ultraconservative and authoritarian nature of his regime.
 In 1969, Juan Carlos was officially designated heir-apparent and was given the new title of Prince of Spain (not the traditional Prince of Asturias).
 As a condition of being named heir-apparent, he was required to swear loyalty to Franco's Movimiento Nacional, which he did with little outward hesitation.
 His choice was ratified by the Spanish parliament on 22 July 1969.